Personal

 Literature

 Poetry is a powerful art—much like an encryption, capable of expressing the core of human emotions in minimal words, making it a science in itself.
 I find Hindi poetry, especially from the Chhayawaad period (1922–1938), particularly fascinating.
 This poetic style emphasises a classical approach with Sanskrit vocabulary and strict metrical rules.
 My favourite poet is Mahadevi Verma, one of the four pillars of Chhayawaad.
 A melodious recitation of her work “Jo tum aa jate ek baar” can be found here.
-My favourite poetic composition is the grand epic Kāmayāni by Jaishankar Prasād, another of the four pillars.
-Here is a beautiful vocal rendition of a gem from this era called Madhushāla, composed by Harivansh Rai Bachchan, music by Jaidev, and sung by the famous vocalist Manna Dey.
+A beautiful vocal rendition of a gem from this era, Madhushāla, can be found online.

 Indian classical music